StephenGenusa/semantic-qa-gen/README.md

 #### Factual Accuracy Verification
 All generated answers are verified against the source content to ensure they do not contain factual errors or hallucinations.

-#### RAG-Enhanced Fact Checking
-Optional LlamaIndex-based retrieval-augmented validation ensures answers are firmly grounded in the source material.
-This provides an additional verification layer beyond prompt-based checking.

 #### Question Clarity Evaluation
 Questions are evaluated for clarity and unambiguity, filtering out poorly formed questions that might confuse learners.